 Minds Matter is preparing students for a brighter future

-Minds Matter, Inc. is a nationally recognized not-for-profit serving high-achieving, low income students in cities across the United States.
-Our mission is to transform the lives of accomplished high school students from low-income families by broadening their dreams preparing them for success.
+Minds Matter, Inc. is a nationally recognized not-for-profit serving high-achieving, low income students in thirteen cities across the United States.
+We are a mentoring program focused on preparing high-achieving students from low-income backgrounds for college and beyond.

 Since its founding in New York City in 1991, the effectiveness of Minds Matter has been affirmed — 100 percent of our students have been accepted into a four-year college.
-The organization has expanded to twelve cities, including Boston, Chicago, Cleveland, Denver, Los Angeles, New York City, Philadelphia, Portland, San Francisco, Seattle, the Twin Cities and Washington, D.C.
+The organization has expanded to thirteen cities, including Boston, Chicago, Cleveland, Denver, Detroit, Los Angeles, New York City, Philadelphia, Portland, San Francisco, Seattle, the Twin Cities, and Washington, D.C.

-The 2015-2016 school year is the twelfth year for Minds Matter of Denver (“MMD”).
-The Denver chapter, founded in 2004, is the culmination of a grass-roots effort to level the educational opportunities for disadvantaged students.
+The 2016-2017 school year is the thirteenth year for Minds Matter of Denver (“MMD”) maintaining our high level of success.
+We have graduated 80 students, and 100% of them have been accepted to colleges with scholarships ranging from CU and CSU to Cornell and Columbia.
+The Denver chapter, founded in 2004, is the culmination of a grass-roots effort to level educational opportunities for disadvantaged students.

 The Challenges Student Face

-Only 40% of Colorado’s students who qualify for free-and-reduced lunch will graduate from high school.
+Only 40% of Colorado’s students who qualify for free-and-reduced lunch (i.e. income under 185% of the federal poverty limit) will graduate from high school.

 of those Only 45% of Denver Public School students enroll in college, compared to 72% of their higher income peers.

 of those Only 36% of college-qualified low-income students nationwide complete bachelor’s degrees within eight and a half years, compared with 81% of high-income students.